 The numerical solution of the incompressible unsteady Navier-Stokes equations is performed using the finite-volume method on a staggered grid.
-The convective term is discretized using the Quadratic Upwind Interpolation for Convective Kinematics (QUICK) (Hayase et al. (1992)).
-The Semi-Implicit Method for Pressure-Linked Equation (SIM-PLE), developed by Patankar (1980), is used to solve the pressure-velocity coupling.
+The convective and advective terms are discretized using the Quadratic Upwind Interpolation for Convective Kinematics (QUICK) (Hayase et al. (1992)).
+The Semi-Implicit Method for Pressure-Linked Equation (SIMPLE), developed by Patankar (1980), is used to solve the pressure-velocity coupling.
 The time integration is accomplished using the second-order Crank-Nicolson scheme.
-The calculation is done for different Reynolds-numbers based on orifice diameter and average velocity at orifice.
+The calculation is done for different Reynolds-numbers.